unofficialdxnny/winskin/README.md

 - Create a pull request
 - Push your request
 - Ill mergee it after :)
-- Also you will geet credit
+- Also you will get credit

 ## Contact